frappe/crm/README.md

     </a>
 </p>

-> **Note:** I am currently not expecting any contributions to this repository.
-But you can always open an issue if you find any bugs, feature requests, or have any suggestions.
+> **Note:** We are currently not accepting any contributions to this repository, but you can always open an issue if you find any bugs, feature requests, or have any suggestions.

 <img width="1402" alt="Screenshot 2022-09-18 at 9 16 08 PM" src=".github/screenshots/Deal.png">